HomepageInsuranceHomeownersAmerican Family Homeowners Insurance Review

 Reviews Report

 American Family, or AmFam as it is frequently called, started writing policies in 1927 and now offers a broad variety of insurance products including homeowners insurance.
-American Family home insurance has competitive pricing along with discounts that can save customers money on their policies over time.
+In a market where premiums have risen due to higher reconstruction costs and catastrophe losses, pricing varies by home and location, but American Family offers bundling and discount opportunities that can help manage premiums over time.

-If you are looking for homeowners insurance, American Family Home Insurance Company is one that may be worth asking for a premium quote.
+If you are looking for homeowners insurance, American Family is worth including in your quote comparisons.

 American Family Overview